mmistakes/minimal-mistakes/_pages/access.md

 ## Accessing the FiQCI infrastructure

-Access to the quantum computing resources goes through the LUMI supercomputer environment.
+The main access portal to the real quantum computing resources is through the LUMI supercomputer environment.
+Kvasi, the Quantum Learning Machine can be accessed directly.

 The first quantum calculations on the Helmi quantum computer through LUMI have been run, and the pilot phase for general access will open very soon!

+### Access to Kvasi

+See the [Kvasi documentation](https://docs.csc.fi/computing/kvasi/) for details on how to connect to Kvasi.

 ### Access to LUMI

-See the LUMI [webpage](https://www.lumi-supercomputer.eu/get-started-2021/users-in-finland/) for details on how to get access to the LUMI environment.
+See the [LUMI webpage](https://www.lumi-supercomputer.eu/get-started-2021/users-in-finland/) for details on how to get access to the LUMI environment.